InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: Comparison with Related Work

 \section{Comparison with Related Work}

 Understanding visualizations through natural language has long been a goal in multimodal AI.
 Early chart-based VQA datasets such as FigureQA~\cite{kahou2017figureqa}, DVQA~\cite{kafle2018dvqa}, PlotQA~\cite{methani2020plotqa}, ChartQA~\cite{masry2022chartqa}, and ChartLlama~\cite{han2023chartllama} introduced benchmarks over synthetic or real-world plots, focusing on factual or reasoning questions in isolated visual contexts.
 Recent efforts like ChartInfo~\cite{davila2024chart} and SciGraphQA~\cite{li2023scigraphqa} extended this by incorporating structured data such as tables and graphs.
 However, these datasets center on single-chart scenarios and do not evaluate a model's reasoning ability across multiple, semantically related charts.
 Complementary work on multi-hop~\cite{deng-etal-2022-explicit} and graph-based QA~\cite{jin2024graph} has demonstrated that decomposing complex inputs into smaller units improves reasoning and interpretability.
+MultiChartQA~\cite{zhu-etal-2025-multichartqa} takes a step toward multi-chart reasoning through synthetic chart triplets and four structured tasks: direct, parallel, comparative, and sequential.
+While it offers controlled diagnostics, the benchmark uses uniformly styled charts with fixed layouts and semantics.
+It does not assess model performance under visual diversity, semantic drift, or layout complexity, which are standard features in real-world chart collections.
+Recent benchmarks such as InfoChartQA~\cite{lin2025infochartqa}, ChartMind~\cite{wei2025chartmind}, and ChartQAPro~\cite{masry2025chartqapro} have expanded chart understanding toward more realistic visual and linguistic settings.
+These datasets emphasize broader coverage and visual diversity but primarily address single-chart or loosely connected infographic reasoning.
+In contrast, \InterChart{} particularly its \emph{STORM} subset was explicitly designed to evaluate \emph{multi-chart} reasoning that demands semantic drift handling, temporal alignment, and multi-step integration across co-occurring charts.
+An illustrative STORM example involving temporally aligned chart pairs from \emph{Our World in Data} is provided in Appendix~\ref{fig:storm_example_pair}, demonstrating how models must correlate trends across independent metrics to infer temporally grounded answers. \textbf{\InterChart{}} addresses these gaps with a broader diagnostic lens.
+It introduces three subsets \emph{DECAF}, \emph{SPECTRA}, and \emph{STORM} spanning single-chart to real-world multi-chart reasoning under increasing difficulty and diversity.
+Unlike prior benchmarks, it combines synthetic and real-world charts to evaluate robustness to visual heterogeneity and abstraction.
+Additionally, it incorporates an LLM-based evaluation framework that assesses semantic correctness beyond string overlap. \InterChart{} thus serves both as a benchmark for evaluating performance and a diagnostic framework for identifying where current models fail in complex, multi-chart reasoning scenarios.
+To further clarify these distinctions, Appendix~\ref{appendix:comparison} presents a comparative table summarizing chart type coverage, reasoning scope, multi-chart design, semantic drift, temporal reasoning, and evaluation protocols across recent benchmarks (InfoChartQA, ChartMind, ChartQAPro, and \InterChart{}).
+This structured comparison highlights that \InterChart{} uniquely couples real-world multi-chart reasoning with semantic and temporal abstraction while maintaining diagnostic granularity through its LLM-based majority-voting evaluation.